Azure/azure-ulib-c/samples/README.md

 ## uStream Split

 This sample demonstrates the ability to split a ustream at a desired position into two ustreams.
-The result of this operation gives the first ustream truncated at the position passed (not inclusive) to `az_ustream_split()` and the second ustream begins at the input position and ends at the end of the original input ustream.
+The result of this operation returns the first ustream truncated at the position passed (not inclusive) to `az_ustream_split()` and the second ustream begins at the input position and ends at the end of the original input ustream.